Skip to main content

 Causes of age-related cataracts

-It's not entirely clear why we are more likely to develop cataracts as we get older.
+It's not entirely clear why you are more likely to develop cataracts as you get older.
 But some things may increase your risk of cataracts, including:

 • a family history of cataracts